VilleRytinki/sample_app/README.md

 # Features
 This section gets updated as the project matures.
-Single page application with pages:
+Non-logged in users:
+- Signup.
+- Login.
+- Home.
+- Contact.
+- About.
+- Help.

+Logged in non-admin users:
+- home.
+- help.
+- about.
-- home
+- contact.
-- help
+- profile.
-- about
+- users.
-- contact
+- user settings.
-- profile
+- logout.

+admin users:
+- all the functionality of logged in user.
-- users
+- delete user(s).

 Features:
 - Fully functional login and authentication system with users having the ability to login and logout of the app via user session control.